laok233/corewar/README.md

 # corewar
-a mod for a server.
+A mod for mindustry multiplayer mode.